NadaElsayed1/Embedded-Linux/Embedded_Linux/SystemV/README.md

 ![1](images/16.png)

-### 5. **Verifying and Debugging**

-1. **Check if `hello` is Running**:
-   - Use `ps` or `top` to check if the `hello` process is running.

-2. **Check for Errors**:
-   - If the script doesn't run as expected, check for errors in the script, compile errors in the C program, or configuration issues in `/etc/inittab`.

-3. **Logs and Output**:
-   - If necessary, add logging to your init script or check system logs for additional information.

-These steps should guide you through setting up a new runlevel with Buildroot, adding a custom script, and configuring a C program to run as a service.
-Let me know if you encounter any issues or need further assistance!

 ## SystemD

 SystemD initializes the system sequentially, not in parallel.
 For example, if only Bluetooth is needed, SystemD waits for other processes, increasing CPU load.